itisirene/itisirene.github.io/_publications/2023-03-paper-title-number-2.md

 ---
-title: "Should Calculators Be Allowed to Use in College Entrance Examinations in Mathematics: An International Comparison of 30 Countries and Regions’ Calculator Use Policies and Practices in College Entrance Examinations (in Chinese)"
+title: "Should Calculators Be Allowed to Use in College Entrance Examinations in Mathematics: An International Comparison of 30 Countries and Regions Calculator Use Policies and Practices in College Entrance Examinations (in Chinese)"
 collection: publications
 permalink: /publications/2023-03-paper-title-number-2
 excerpt: 'This is a literature review paper.'